Andre Ward vs Sergey Kovalev Full Fight Replay Alternative Video

 The second reason why you can’t bet on any of the two boxers to floor the other is because of their unique fighting styles.
 Ward is known for his crafty style of fighting.
 He is the kind of boxer who can even make a sudden change from orthodox to southpaw so as to confuse his opponent.
 If you understand the dynamics of boxing well enough, you will know that a boxer’s punching and defensive abilities are usually affected when their opponent suddenly changes stance.

-Además, Ward is a boxer who lets his partner engage in continuous attacks.
+In addition, Ward is a boxer who lets his partner engage in continuous attacks.
 He may use this to his advantage and knock out or knock down Kovalev when his energy is spent.

-En la parte de Kovalev, he has an I-mean-business style of fight.
+On Kovalev’s part, he has an I-mean-business style of fight.
 He is known for accurate and lethal punches that can have any opponent struggling to stay on their feet.
 Kovalev will likely come into the match looking for a knockout and he most likely want to be done with everything within the shortest time possible.
 He may however not achieve this latter objective as Ward will likely drag the match with his antics and tricks.
 The Saturday night fight could go even up to the 10th round or longer.
 Whichever way the match goes it will most likely be a display of wit and slyness vs skill and power.

 Will Kovalev put up the same stellar performance he has been putting in the last four years or will Ward edge him out of his hard earned titles?
-Bien, Las Vegas’ T-Mobile arena will let you know come Saturday night.
+Well, Las Vegas’ T-Mobile arena will let you know come Saturday night.